Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Methodology

 The DLNM introduced by \cite{gasparrini2010distributed} uses a quasi-Poisson regression with a log link function to capture temperature effects on daily death counts as follows:

-where the response variable $y(t)$ is the number of deaths on day $t$, $\beta_0$ is the intercept, and $X_{t - \ell}$ is the exposure (\textit{e.g.}, temperature) at lag $\ell$. $s(X_{t - \ell}, \ell )$ represents a cross-basis smoothing function that captures the lagged climate exposure effect after $\ell$ days, with various types of basis functions, such as the natural splines or B-splines, being applicable. $\bm{z_{t}}$ is a vector of covariates, with $\bm{\beta}$ being the vector of the corresponding coefficients. $\bm{z_{t}^\prime}\bm{\beta}$ captures the effect of any confounders, including long-term trends and seasonality.
+where the response variable $y(t)$ is the number of deaths on day $t$, $\beta_0$ is the intercept, and $X_{t - \ell}$ is the exposure (\textit{e.g.}, temperature) at lag $\ell$. $s(X_{t - \ell}, \ell)$ represents a cross-basis smoothing function that captures the lagged climate exposure effect after $\ell$ days, with various types of basis functions, such as the natural splines or B-splines, being applicable. $\bm{z_{t}}$ is a vector of covariates, with $\bm{\beta}$ being the vector of the corresponding coefficients. $\bm{z_{t}^\prime}\bm{\beta}$ captures the effect of any confounders, including long-term trends and seasonality.

 The DLNM approach has traditionally been applied to daily mortality and climate data for specific geographical areas, such as the City of New York \citep{gasparrini2010distributed}.
 While climate data is naturally high-frequency and widely available, the same is not true for mortality data.
-In fact, the majority of research on mortality modeling and forecasting has been conducted using annual mortality rates \citep[\textit{e.g.},][]{lee1992modeling}, primarily due to data completeness considerations.
+In fact, the majority of research on mortality modeling and forecasting has been conducted using annual mortality rates {\citep[\textit{e.g.},][]{lee1992modeling}}, primarily due to data completeness considerations.
 For privacy protection purposes, most publicly available data sources provide weekly death counts as the most detailed breakdown.
 The mismatch between the frequencies of mortality and climate data presents a challenge for researchers when implementing the DLNM.
-Recent literature also considers alternative approaches to modeling short-term mortality associations at weekly resolution (\textit{e.g.}, \cite{robben2025short}).

 To address this issue, we introduce a modified mixed-frequency DLNM where mortality data has a lower frequency of index $t$ (week) and climate data has a higher frequency of index $\tau$ (day).
 Our proposed mixed-frequency DLNM is as follows: